 At around 21:10 you can hear Pai say, “Hey ‘G’ what’s up?” while high-fiving Grillo.

-Correction: A previous version of this article stated that Ajit Pai joined the FCC in 2003.
+Correction: A typo in a previous version of this article mistakenly said Pai joined the FCC in 2003.
 It was 2007.
 He was appointed a commissioner in 2012.
 We regret the error.